Organizing a hall closet – 10 best ways to keep essentials in order

 If it’s a coat closet, make space for footwear, too, and add a shelf above the rod for hats, purses, pet leashes and so on, or use an over-the-door organizer instead.
 ‘It can act as your drop zone, too,’ says Brenda Scott.
 ‘When family members arrive they pop their items into the pouch and it’s there for the next day.’

 How do I maximize my hallway closet space?

-There’s often spare space in a hallway closet.
+To maximize hallway closet space, use a top tactic for organizing small spaces and make use of unfilled areas.
 ‘Usually coat closets have the one bar wonder for hanging items and then all the dead space at the bottom and if you are lucky a shelf above the one bar wonder,’ says home organizer Kim Jones.
 ‘So space is usually very limited.

 ‘For the space above the hanging rack, try to utilize as much vertical space as possible.
 This is a great area to utilize bins, even stackable ones if needed to store cold winter items: scarves, gloves, etc. If there is room, break it down by family member.
 If not, combine and just try to keep in categories by person within the bin.